-174. What does "Section J - Headquarters or Establishment-Level Comments" denote in the 2023 EEO-1 Component 1 report?
+167. What does "Section J - Headquarters or Establishment-Level Comments" denote in the 2024 EEO-1 Component 1 report?

 Employers may provide the EEOC with any additional comments regarding its headquarters or any of its non-headquarters establishments.
 Any comments provided for the employer's headquarters or any non-headquarters establishment will be populated under this section in the applicable report(s) generated by the OFS.
 If no comments are submitted, the statement "No Comments Provided" will be populated in this section of the PDF(s).
-Please note this section is not applicable to a multi-establishment employer's "Consolidated Report," which will be
+Please note this section is not applicable to a multi-establishment employer's "Consolidated Report," which will be populated with the statement "Not Applicable."
+Employers may also leave additional comments in "Section K" under the "Certification Comments" sub-section.
+Any comments provided will be populated in "Section K" of a multi-establishment employer's "Consolidated Report" and in "Section K" of a single-establishment employer's "Single-Establishment Employer Report."

-64 Workforce demographic data (i.e., employee data by job category and sex and race or ethnicity) submitted by an eligible employer must include all full-time and part-time employees who were employed during an employer-selected pay period (i.e., "workforce snapshot period") in the fourth quarter (i.e., October 1 through December 31) of the reporting year.
-Please refer to the section of the 2023 EEO-1 Component 1 Instruction Booklet entitled "WORKFORCE SNAPSHOT PERIOD" for additional information.
-Also, beginning with 2023 EEO-1 Component 1 data collection, an employer that meets the employee threshold for EEO-1 Component 1 reporting purposes at any time during the fourth quarter (i.e., October 1 through December 31) of the reporting year, may not select a workforce snapshot period where it falls below the threshold in an effort to avoid the filing requirement.
+62 Workforce demographic data (i.e., employee data by job category and sex and race or ethnicity) submitted by an eligible employer must include all full-time and part-time employees who were employed during an employer-selected pay period (i.e., "workforce snapshot period") in the fourth quarter (i.e., October 1 through December 31) of the reporting year.
+Please refer to the section of the 2024 EEO-1 Component 1 Instruction Booklet entitled "WORKFORCE SNAPSHOT PERIOD" for additional information.
+Also, beginning with 2022 EEO-1 Component 1 data collection, an employer that meets the employee threshold for EEO-1 Component 1 reporting purposes at any time during the fourth quarter (i.e., October 1 through December 31) of the reporting year, may not select a workforce snapshot period where it falls below the threshold in an effort to avoid the filing requirement.